-Choosing a good blog URL is an important task because people can get to your blog by either clicking a link or typing your URL into their browser’s address bar.
+Choosing a good blog URL is really important task!
+People will get to your blog by either clicking a link or typing your URL into their browser’s address bar, so you need to have a catchy URL that people will remember.

 When you first start building traffic most of your visitors will get to your blog by clicking a link.
 However, over time when people get hooked on your content they will type your URL into the address bar and you want it to be easy.